Getting Started

 For .NET clients, we recommend using the inlined WSDL, as the standard version may cause issues with .NET proxy generators (e.g., wsdl.exe or svcutil.exe) due to OTA specifications.

-The connecting PMS can send an OTA_PingRQ
+Your PMS can send an OTA_PingRQ

 request to verify that the test web service is operational and that a connection can be established successfully.
 The Ping request only validates the endpoint’s availability; it does not verify credentials.